-- I do not get permission from the copyright holder of the picture who is typically the photographer.
+- I do not get permission from the copyright holder of the picture which is typically the photographer.

 - I am infringing on the rights of the copyright holder.

-Before the web existed, the copyright holder would hire a lawyer to send a cease and desist letter to me.
-If I did not respond, the copyright holder would then file a copyright infringement lawsuit against me and the matter would proceed to court.
+Before the web existed, the copyright owner would hire a lawyer to send a cease and desist letter to me.
+If I did not respond, the copyright holder would then file a copyright infringement lawsuit against me, and the matter would proceed to court.

 The DMCA was written by politicians who realized there were going to be a massive number of copyright disputes on the web since it is so easy to republish content.
 To avoid crippling the courts with millions of lawsuits, the DMCA was written to create a procedure to facilitate an informal resolution to each infringement problem.

-The actual procedure is beyond the scope of this article.
-What is important for you to understand is so long as the procedure is followed by a hosting company, the company cannot be sued for monetary damages for any alleged copyright infringement by one of its clients.
+The actual process is beyond the scope of this article.
+What is important to understand is so long as a hosting company follows the procedure, the host cannot be sued for monetary damages for any alleged copyright infringement by one of its clients.
 Let’s look at an example to see how this works.

 I start “Blow Me Down Hosting, Inc.” My first customer is “M. Content Scraper.”
 He starts a blog and begins posting content.
-I receive a copyright complaint from the publisher of Stephen King asserting Mr. Scraper has infringed on the copyright of Mr. King by copying large sections of one of his books and republishing them on the blog started by Scraper.
+I receive a copyright complaint from the publisher of Stephen King asserting Mr. Scraper has copied and republished large sections of one of Mr. King’s books on the web.
 If I follow the procedure detailed in the DMCA, Mr. King cannot sue me for the infringement.
 He can only go after Scraper.

 Think about that for a second.
-Copyright infringement lawsuits are the single most common form of lawsuits filed in relation to the internet.
-The DMCA has just been given immunity from those lawsuits.
-As the owner of a hosting company, you should be thinking this DMCA law is a pretty good deal.
+Copyright infringement lawsuits are the single most common lawsuit filed in relation to the internet.
+The DMCA provides immunity from those lawsuits.
+As the owner of a hosting company, you should view the DMCA as a pretty good deal.

 Is there a catch with the DMCA?
 Of course.
 You didn’t really think immunity of this sort would come without a catch, did you?

-The catch in this case is a hosting company must comply with numerous requirements detailed in the DMCA to maintain the immunity.
+The catch is a hosting company must comply with numerous requirements to maintain the protection.
 Just a few of the requirements include: